pact-foundation/pact-jvm/provider/pact-jvm-provider-junit/README.md

 ### Using multiple classes for the state change methods

-If you have a large number of state change methods, you can split things up bu moving them to other classes.
+If you have a large number of state change methods, you can split things up by moving them to other classes.
 There are two ways you can do this:

 #### Use interfaces